-- Microchip connect pet door for walls with pet hub app control (Hub must be purchased to work)
+- Microchip connect pet door for walls with pet hub app control (Hub must be purchased to work with the App)

 - Keeps out raccoons, strays, and critters

 - Installs in walls 2" - 8" thick

 - 7"wide x 7"high flap is suitable for cats and small dogs

 - Includes 1 RFID collar key for pets that are not yet chipped

-The SureFlap Microchip Pet Door Connect for Walls is the only app-controlled pet door on the market, allowing you the capability to lock/unlock the pet door, monitor your pet's activity, and set other features to the SureFlap Connect straight from your phone, tablet, or PC.
+The SureFlap Microchip Pet Door Connect for Walls is the only app-controlled cat door for walls on the market, allowing you the capability to lock/unlock the pet door, monitor your pet's activity, and set other features to the SureFlap Connect straight from your phone, tablet, or PC.
 Equipped with microchip sensing technology, this Sureflap Microchip cat flap and dog door scans your pet's microchip (or RFID collar key if they are not chipped) when they come back inside, preventing any raccoons or other unwelcome animals from accessing your home.
 With both of these innovative technologies, this pet door is sure to meet the needs of your pet while giving you peace of mind.

 Features of the App: